LiborKudela/OpenModelicaFromMatlab/README.md

 >> 1st_Script.build('YourPackage.YourModel')
 ```

-Then you can use folowing command to run the executable and use flags like overrides.
+Then you can use folowing command to run the executable and use flags like overrides and so on.
 For example:

 ```
 >> RunBuiltOMModel([string('OMResults\YourPackage.YourModel.exe'),' -override stopTime=3,Component.Parameter1=5'],'Wait')
 ```

-The res variable can be obtained in the same way as above.
+The res variable can be created in the same way as in previous example.
 You can write your own function which may run several executables at once.
 You can run the same executable simultaniously several times each with different override.
 You can write wrraper around RunBuiltOMMOdel which can assign overrides automaticaly,